-61. Senior members of the ELPD SDS Team are in daily contact with the ELPD Assessors regarding the completion of the remaining PNOAs.
-Based on recent discussions with the ELPD Assessors, we anticipate that the remaining PNOAs will be issued by early October 2016.
+60. Senior members of the ELPD SDS Team are in daily contact with the ELPD Assessors regarding the completion of the remaining PNOAs.
+Based on recent discussions with the ELPD Assessors, we estimate that the remaining PNOAs will be issued by mid to late October.